Vanshika8082/Movie-Review-Sentiment-Analyzer/README.md

-# IMDb Movie Review Sentiment Analysis
+# Movie Review Sentiment Analysis

 A machine learning project that classifies IMDb movie reviews as positive or negative using traditional NLP techniques.